f5devcentral/f5-agility-labs-containers/docs/class3/module2/lab1.rst

         GoTo System --> Users --> Partition List
         - Create a new partition called "mesos" (use default settings)
         - Click Finished

     .. image:: images/f5-container-connector-bigip-partition-setup.png
 		:align: center

 Container Connector Deployment
 ------------------------------

-.. note:: For a more thorough explanation of all the settings and options see `F5 Container Connector - Marathon <https://clouddocs.f5.com/containers/v2/marathon/>`_
+.. note:: IN this lab - we have already built out your Mesos Environment.
+In the Kubernetes lab, we the work via CLI.
+In this lab we will use the GUI and do the tasks via the YAML/JSON type format.
+For a more thorough explanation of all the settings and options see `F5 Container Connector - Marathon <https://clouddocs.f5.com/containers/v2/marathon/>`_

 Now that BIG-IP is licensed and prepped with the "mesos" partition, we need to deploy our Marathon BIG-IP Controller, we can either use Marathon UI or use the Marathon REST API.
 For this class we will be using the Marathon UI.